hopetawiah/hopetawiah/README.md

 ### VLAN Segmentation

-The network was logically divided into organizational VLANs:
+The network was logically divided into:

 - **VLAN 10 — Administrators**
 - **VLAN 20 — Principal Administrators**